1928 Fairfield murders: Investigation

-Leung demanded he be given "the needle" before he would confess, admitting he had an addiction and showing police his own needle.
-During his interrogation, Leung readily admitted to having committed the murders, and stated that he had seen the two police officers trailing him during the night, and, although he had had the opportunity to shoot them at any time, he had refrained from doing so, because he feared he would be hanged if he killed a white man.
-Asked for the motive behind his rampage, Leung initially recited the story of his love for Nellie Wong and the disapproval of this relationship by her family.
-Furthermore, he claimed that a "drug-inspired dream" had convinced him that the Wong Gee family and other friends were trying to kill him with poisoned cake.
-He had previously shown one cake in his possession to the arresting sheriff as one such example.
+During his interrogation with Sheriffs Thornton and Carter, Leung repeated his demand for "the needle" in exchange for a confession, asking for "more shots" throughout questioning.
+Leung readily admitted to having committed the murders, and stated that he had seen the two police officers trailing him during the night, and, although he had had the opportunity to shoot them at any time, he had refrained from doing so, because he feared he would be hanged if he killed a white man.